 Best options trading platform for beginners

-The best options trading platform for beginners is Saxo Markets based on our matrix and criteria.
+Saxo Markets is the best options trading platform for beginners based on our matrix and criteria.

 It’s important that if you are a complete beginner to investing, you should accept that options may not be for you.
 Options can be quite simple and quite complex, and in many cases, there is the risk of losing your entire premium.
 If you do not fully understand the risks involved in options trading an options broker should not allow you to open an options trading account.